Colac (03) 5232 5100

 Feedback

 We welcome all women and their families to provide us with your feedback and suggestions for service improvement.
-Please contact the Maternity Services Team or complete the online Feedback form.
+Please contact the Maternity Services team or complete the online feedback form.
 You will be offered a patient satisfaction survey following your birth.

-Facilities and Staff
+Facilities

 Staff